1 year full-time

-To complete the Graduate Diploma of Business Administration, students must attain a total of 8 credit points, consisting of 6 credit points of core units and 2 credit points of elective units, plus completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.
+To complete the Graduate Diploma of Business Administration, students must attain a total of 8 credit points, consisting of 6 credit points of core units and 2 credit points of open elective units, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity Module.